alexfakai/aafs-comeback-academy/README.md

 "Rebuild Yourself and Get Signed" - After 2 back-to-back injuries, using my journey to show that you can rebuild yourself and make it.
 Just don't give up.

+I created this platform because personal trainers and elite coaching can be expensive, but every footballer deserves access to professional-level training.
+Now you can customize your own elite training plan even if you can't afford a personal trainer.

 Supporting footballers in their comeback journey through professional training protocols, proper nutrition, and faith-based motivation.

 ---